 Each new student utilizing veteran benefits should submit

 - official documentation that verifies high school diploma completion or equivalent

 - official college transcripts from all colleges previously attended and military training transcripts, as applicable

 - Certificate of Eligibility and any other necessary VA paperwork

-Students enrolling under the GI Bill for the first time may experience a delay of up to 2 months before they receive their first check(s).
-Students should contact the Veterans Affairs Office if no check has been received by week 7 of a term.
+Students enrolling under the GI Bill® for the first time may experience a delay of up to two months before they receive their first check(s).
+Students should contact the Veterans Affairs Office if no check has been received by week 7 of a semester.

 Courses that are not required for the student's degree program will not be certified.